Sean Richardson (American football)

-Seandre Antonio Richardson (born January 21, 1990) is a former American football safety who previously played for the Green Bay Packers of the National Football League.
-He was signed by the Packers as an undrafted free agent in 2012.
-He played college football at Vanderbilt.
+Seandre Antonio Richardson (born January 21, 1990) is an American former professional football player who was a safety for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Vanderbilt Commodores and was signed by the Packers as an undrafted free agent in 2012.

 College career

-He played college football at Vanderbilt.

-Richardson was a three-year starter for the Commodores, playing alongside former Packer teammate Casey Hayward.
+Richardson played college football at Vanderbilt University.
+He was a three-year starter for the Commodores, playing alongside former Packer teammate Casey Hayward.
 In his three seasons as a starter, he recorded 194 tackles (including 11.5 for loss), one interception, and a fumble recovery for a touchdown.

 Professional career

-After going undrafted in the 2012 NFL Draft, Richardson signed with the Green Bay Packers on May 11, 2012.
-He earning a spot on the Packers' 53-man roster in 2012.
+After going undrafted in the 2012 NFL draft, Richardson signed with the Green Bay Packers on May 11, 2012.
+He earned a spot on the Packers' 53-man roster in 2012.